Gadi Fraiman

-Early life and career
+Life and career

-Fraiman was born in Poland to parents Itzhak, a holocaust survivor and Anna.
+Fraiman was born in Poland to parents Itzhak, a Holocaust survivor and Anna.
 He moved to Israel at age 8 with his family in 1966.
 In Kibbutz Mishmar David, he began working as a farmer during his early 20's.

-Fraiman started carving stones in his free time using tools he found in a warehouse on the Kibbutz in 1982.
-He decided to build a larger studio in 1995, located on the top of a hill in the outskirts of the Kibbutz.
+Fraiman started carving stones in his free time using tools he found in a warehouse on the kibbutz in 1982.
+He decided to build a larger studio in 1995, located on the top of a hill in the outskirts of the kibbutz.
 He restored the building and displayed his work in the gallery he opened up there.
 In 2002, he established a school for sculpting in bronze and stone in his studio.
-He continues to create art in his studio in Mishmar David.
+As of 2018, he continues to create art in his studio in Mishmar David.

 Works

 Fraiman's work is exhibited in several galleries.
 Apart from his bronze and colored artworks, Fraiman has series such as the Butterflies Series that include the pieces Momentum, Magic, The Butterfly Effect and Courtship.
 The butterflies in stone and bronze refer to the symbol of freedom.
 The Dance Series includes Ballet, Colored Dance, Dancer and Tango.
 His interest in movement resulted in his Dancing Sculptures, in which two dancers that create a new form together.
 The Mask Series in which two flowing, interconnected figures join to dance, include Games of Masks, Pretenders, Observers and Chess.
 In his Relationship Series sculptures, he reflects on the nature of human relationships.
 These include Relationship, Shadows, Evolution, Lovers, Dating Battle and Bonded, while the Bird Series includes Swan, Flamingo, Bird of Paradise and Black Swan.